Jacob Riis Park: Acquisition of park property

-In 1900, the property that would later would become Riis Park was acquired by Edward P. Hatch as part of two lots totaling 1000 acre in size.
+In 1900, the property that would later become Riis Park was acquired by Edward P. Hatch as part of two lots totaling 1000 acre in size.
 The first plot, the "Hatch Tract," was 350 acre while the second "Bell Harbor tract" was 650 acre.
 The land consisted predominantly of marshland and meadows yet to be developed.
 From 1902 to 1903, the City of New York initially attempted to create a seaside beach park in Staten Island.
 In 1904, the city planned to build an oceanside park in the western Rockaways near Rockaway Point (Breezy Point), supported by Jacob Riis' Association for Improving the Condition of the Poor.
 The Association, as well as New York City Mayor George B. McClellan Jr. and Bellevue and Allied Hospitals president John W. Brannon, also lobbied for a hospital and "convalescent home" to be established.
 In March 1906, Hatch expressed interest in selling the "Hatch tract", with an asking price of $1 million.
 On May 15, 1906, an act was passed in the New York State Legislature allowing for the purchase of beach property in or outside of the city for a maximum of $2.5 million.
 The act also allowed a portion of the property to be leased for the creation of hospitals.
 The Hatch tract was favored over other potential locations such as Coney Island and Staten Island, due to its large beach area continuously extended by tidal action, and beaches and surf of higher quality than the other sites.
 Because Hatch was offering the property at a much higher price than its appraised value of $200,000, the city sought to acquire the site via condemnation.
 Efforts to develop the park, then called Seaside Park, and the hospital were suspended on November 1, 1907, due to the panic of 1907, but resurrected in 1909 after campaigning from citizens and philanthropic groups.

 Following the death of Hatch in 1908, the Hatch tract was acquired first by the West Rockaway Land Company.
 It was then sold to the Neponsit Realty Company, which was developing the Neponsit neighborhood.
 Now valued between $850,000 and $1.05 million, the Neponsit Company offered to sell the site for $1.5 million.
 Meanwhile, the New York Parks and Playgrounds Association campaigned for the city to purchase land for a 250 acre park in western Rockaway.
 The Parks Association created a Seaside Park Committee, with the social reformer Jacob Riis as its chairman.
 The tract was acquired by the city on March 21, 1912 via condemnation, with the city paying around $1.3 million for the site.
 Around this time, the park was renamed Telawana Park.
 On March 25, 1913, the tract was transferred to the New York City Parks Department.
 The site for the hospital at the east end of the beach was transferred from the Parks Department on April 24, 1913.